man-of-moose/nyc_crime_tracker/README.md

 ## Data Source:

 This project uses data sourced from Data.gov.
 The dataset, "NYPD Arrests Data", contains information about every arrest in NYC dating back to 2006.
 In total, there are over 5 million entries in the dataset.
 For this project, initial data transformations and cleaning occur in the .ipynb notebook, "Data Processing".
-The data processing steps include formatting missing values, and removing data earlier than 2019 in order to streamline the online dash application.
-Future iterations of this project will explore alternate methods to include all data back to 2006.
+The data processing steps include formatting missing values, aggregating arrest_types, processing date values.
+As an MVP, this project only focuses on arrests from 2019 and onward.
+Fture iterations of this project will explore alternate methods to include all data back to 2006.

 URL: https://catalog.data.gov/dataset/nypd-arrests-data-historic